hardzsi/CodinGame/README.md

 ## CodinGame

-This repo contains my solutions for solo puzzles at [CodinGame](https://www.codingame.com/), mostly in Java, some in PHP as well.
+This repo contains my solutions for classic (single/solo) puzzles at [CodinGame](https://www.codingame.com/), mostly in Java, some in PHP as well.

 You will also find a few basic endeavors on other, open ended puzzle types like multiplayer AI challenges, contests and optimizations (eg. code golfing).

 The code quality is far from high standard: i usually just achieved to make them work, so it lacks any effort on design, however comments may help you understand how it works.

-### Solo puzzles
+### Classic Puzzles

 #### TUTORIAL
 * Onboarding - [Java](/Single/Easy/Onboarding.java), [PHP](/Single/Easy/Onboarding.php)